Thursday, September 9th, 2010

 What Happened to Peter Tatum "I" after 1751?

-March 1755 Albemarle Parish, David Jones and William Cook procession from Cooks Bridge along Cooks Road to Joseph Swamp so to Prince George County Line thence by that Line to Backwater thence to the Beginning: (included) the land of Peter Tatum, deceased.
-(There is only one entry for Peter Tatum this time.)
+1755 March - Albemarle Parish Vestry: David Jones and William Cook procession from Cooks Bridge along Cooks Road to Joseph Swamp so to Prince George County Line thence by that Line to Backwater thence to the Beginning: (included) the land of Peter Tatum, deceased.

 (Albemarle Parish Vestry Book, 1742-1786 – Surry and Sussex Counties, Virginia, by Virginia Lee Hutcheson Davis and Andrew Wilburn Hogwood)

-1755 Brunswick County: Appraisal of the estate of "Peter Tatum, Jr. deceased."
+1755 February 25 - Brunswick County, Virginia: Appraisal of the estate of "Peter Tatum, Jr. deceased."
 Appraised by Edward "x" Robinson, Thomas Jackson, Robert Hix.
 Signed by Nathaniel Tatum, administrator.
 Returned to Court 25 February 1755.

 (Brunswick County, Virginia Will Books, Volume 1-3, by Dr. Stephen E. Bradley, Jr., page 84, 1997, Will Book 3)

-Comment: The above record is a surprise because the county is Brunswick.
-At this time, nothing more is known about this Peter Tatum, Jr. The inventory is sparse and to this writer, suggests a single person.
-Currently, this Peter Tatum, Jr. appears to be an isolated Brunswick record.
+The above record is a surprise because the county is Brunswick.
+Little is known about this Peter Tatum, Jr. His administrator is thought to be Brunswick’s Nathaniel Tatum (1735 – 1796) who married Phebe Fort.
+Peter’s estate inventory is sparse and to this writer, suggests a single person.
+He probably belongs to one of the Brunswick Tatums.
 Without more information, he can be only mentioned here.
 So, what did happen to Prince George County's Peter Tatum (~1705), son of Nathaniel Tatum (~1670)?

 According to Purse and Person, this Peter Tatum "moved to Mecklenburg County (Virginia) by 1765 and in 1771 to Bute County, North Carolina, where in 1775 he signed the Association to support actions of the Continental Congress and in 1778 took the oath of allegiance.
 Early in 1785, he moved to Wilkes County, Georgia.
 He married Rebecca Howell, daughter of John and Sarah (Parker) Howell, who married 2nd on 9 April 1793 to Henry Haines."